 Step 6: Check out the FAQ section for instructions for a domed top on your muffins.
 Bake at 350º F for 25 minutes until they are done.

 To check if your muffins are finished baking, insert a toothpick into the center of the muffin.
 If your toothpick comes back clean, they are ready.
 You must bake your muffins a little longer if there is batter or crumbs.

 If muffins are your thing, I have a TON of delicious light and fluffy sweet and savory gluten free muffin recipes for you!

 Top Muffin Tips:

-- The most important thing to remember when making muffins is to NOT overmix your batter.
-You want to mix the ingredients until they are just "barely" mixed.
+- The most important thing to remember when making muffins is NOT to overmix your batter.
+You want to mix the ingredients until they are "barely" mixed.